“Our greatest glory is not in never falling, but in rising every time we fall.” – Confucius

 - Thoughts of doing harm to self or others

-While counseling might be helpful in numerous situations, there are some conditions in which we would strongly encourage students to seek counseling services:
+While counseling might be helpful in numerous situations, students are strongly encouraged to seek counseling services for the following:

 - You are unhappy on most days or feel a sense of hopelessness